 Medical Student Summer Fellowship Program

 The Office of Faculty Development participates in MSK’s NIH-sponsored Medical Student Summer Fellowship Program.
-The fellowship is an eight-week research program for medical students interested in becoming physician-scientists in the field of oncology and/or related biomedical sciences.
+The fellowship is a ten-week research program for medical students interested in becoming physician-scientists in the field of oncology and/or related biomedical sciences.

 Along with providing additional support for women, the OFD offers educational sessions for medical students on topics including curriculum vitae building, scientific writing and presentation, work-life balance, generational differences in the workplace, and stress reduction.
 The OFD director serves on the advisory boards of the Tri-Institutional MD-PhD Program at Weill Cornell Medical College, The Rockefeller University, and the Sloan Kettering Institute.